 I have a love/hate relationship with caffeine.
 We are currently, mostly on a break...but it's complicated.
 I have given it up for YEARS before.
 My favourite, weak-in-the-knees, caffeinated beverage is a chai latté because it's sweet, aromatherapy in a cup.

-- I have 2 of the most adorable children on the planet.
+I have 2 of the most adorable children on the planet.
 Yes, they're the cutest, most brilliant children alive.
 And yes, they challenge me & drive me nuts at least once a day...okay, way more than once.

-- I'm a classically trained pianist (the nerd quotient just went up infinitely, didn't it?).
+I'm a classically trained pianist.
 Though I only got to grade 8 in The Royal Conservatory of Music of Canada & grade 2 in their theory.
 Sounds fancy though, doesn't it?
-I played a lot of Beethoven, Bach, Chopin, etc. And there was that time I went a little gaga over Beethoven's piano in a museum in Vienna and leaned over the velvet rope...
+It means I played a lot of Beethoven, Bach, Chopin, etc. growing up.
+And there was that time I went a little gaga over Beethoven's piano in a museum in Vienna and leaned over the velvet rope...